jameslovallo/ardi/README.md

 ### propChange()

 Props are reactive, meaning the template is automatically updated when a prop's value changes, but you may encounter scenarios where you need to handle a property's value manually, i.e. to fetch data or apply an effect.
-You can use this attribute to observe when a prop's value changes.
+You can use this callback to observe and react to prop updates.

 Here is an example from the weather demo.